vueuse/vueuse/packages/shared/reactify/index.md

 console.log(c.value) // 13
 ```

-You can do it this way:
+You can also do it this way:

 ```ts
 import { reactify } from '@vueuse/core'